Lodoelama/Lodoelama/README.md

 - **Continuous Learning**: Beyond formal education, I'm committed to lifelong learning.
 Whether it's hands-on web application security experience from Portswigger Web Academy or Python programming from Harvard University's CS50P, I'm always on the lookout for avenues to enhance my skills.

-- **Legal Expertise**: My role as a Paralegal at Everest Consulting Services Inc. has further sharpened my attention to detail, especially when it comes to data security and privacy.
+- **Legal Expertise**: My role as a Paralegal and WordPress Admin at Everest Consulting Services Inc. has further sharpened my attention to detail, especially when it comes to data security and privacy.

 - **Embracing the Digital Frontier**: In this digital age, I believe that true control is an illusion.
 But with the right skills, knowledge, and mindset, one can navigate this frontier with confidence and expertise.